nanonettr/small-scripts/README.md

 # Small scripts
-This scripts could be used in cron, rc.local or manually.
+This scripts could be used in cron, rc.local or run manually.
 All scripts for Ubuntu 14 LTS.
 They did not tested on other distributions.

 ## Disk Benchmark script